 See below for the video in question, which Trump posted last night before the Wisconsin primaries.
 The 69-year-old was subsequently defeated by Ted Cruz.
 In the clip, the presidential candidate urged Wisconsinites to vote and banged home his campaign mantra “Let’s make America great again.”

-A few hours later, Bieber “liked” a Hillary Clinton snap and a Bernie Sanders pic on Instagram and didn’t “unlike” them.
+Bieber also appeared to “like” a Hillary Clinton snap and a Bernie Sanders pic on Instagram and didn’t “unlike” them.
 However, like the photoshopped Trump “like,” these “likes” may well have been photoshopped as well.

 Ted Cruz didn’t get a look in.

-But before anyone gets too excited over the Biebs’ Trump video “like” (and “unlike”), it’s worth remembering the “Sorry” singer previously strongly stated he wouldn’t vote for Trump in a hypothetical face-off between him and the rapper-designer Kanye West during a videoed interview with New York radio station 95.5 PLJ last September.
+In addition to confirmation that Bieber’s “like” was photoshopped, it’s worth remembering the “Sorry” singer previously strongly stated he wouldn’t vote for Trump in a hypothetical face-off between him and the rapper-designer Kanye West during an interview with New York radio station 95.5 PLJ in September 2015.